If you are interested in speaking at a School Board Meeting or submitting a written testimony, please email [email protected].

 The agenda for these meetings is posted 2 weeks before the meeting and can be found on the Meeting Materials page of the Board’s website The Board can add additional items to the agenda up until 48 hours before the meeting.

 The number of public speakers at the Action meeting is limited to 30.
-Each speaker is a limited to 2 minutes of testimony.
+Each adult speaker is a limited to 2 minutes of testimony.
 The number of student speakers is limited to 15.
 Students may speak for 3 minutes each.
 You may speak in person or remotely.

 You can register online here, or by phone at 215-400-5959.
 You will need to provide your name, email, topic and status (parent, teacher, community member, etc.), and indicate whether you will speak in person or remotely via the District zoom link or by phone.